 classes have to be current and taken within the past five years.

-evaluate all transfer credits.
+reserves the right to evaluate all transfer credits.
 Additional departmental testing may be

 required to determine student retention level and placement.
 The BSN faculty

 will assess competency levels for placement in the program.

 To be considered for